How to get a reliable weather forecast?

 We find the following weather sites are detailed and reliable enough to guide you on your hikes:

-Bergfex: This site will give you detailed hourly weather forecasts for the mountains in Italy, Switzerland, germany, Austria and Slovenia.
+Bergfex: This site will give you detailed hourly weather forecasts for the mountains in Italy, Switzerland, Germany, Austria and Slovenia.
 Just type in google the words: bergfex, bergwetter + specific mountain location.

 MeteoSwiss – this site provides detailed forecasts for the whole of Switzerland.
 The precipitation radar provides minute-by-minute information about rainfall – a very useful tool.